srobins259/HealthAndSustainabilityChecker/README.md

 8. (Type the steps 9 & 10 in terminal.)
 9. ghdata
 10. git clone https://github.com/srobins259/InternetSystemsDevelopment.git
-11. replace the ghdata static folder with our static folder.
+11. Replace the ghdata static folder with our static folder.
 12. In your browser, go to localhost:5000/ and you will be taken to the graphic interface.